naveenrenji/LookUpDevice-Complete/CS546-Final-Project/README.md

 Review Products
-Name: LookUpDevice
+Name: ProductProdigy
-Group Members: Sagar Chakravarthy Mathada Veera, Murad Aleskerov, Manudeep Reddy Manudeep Reddy, Naveen Mathews Renji Short description:
+Group Members:  Naveen Mathews Renji, Sagar Chakravarthy Mathada Veera, Murad Aleskerov, Manudeep Reddy Manudeep Reddy Short description:
 The purpose of the website is to help the buyer find the right product and get acquainted with its characteristics.
 Ideas: